jellyfish-commuting/soundex/README.md

 [![Downloads](https://img.shields.io/npm/dt/@thejellyfish/soundex)](https://www.npmjs.com/package/@thejellyfish/soundex)

 # soundex
-Calculate the soundex key of a string by implementing the rules described on the wikipedia page
+Calculate soundex key of a string by implementing the rules described on the wikipedia page
 Compliant, optimized and small package to get soundex key

 For mapping and formula, see https://en.wikipedia.org/wiki/Soundex#American_Soundex